MaximilianPi/Pichler-and-Hartig-Causal-ML/README.md

 and 5000 observations with without collinear.
 Red bars correspond to 1000 observations and blue bars to 5000 observations.</figcaption>
 </figure>

+We found that for the ML algorithms (RF, BRT, and NN) NN showed the lowest for all scenarios (Fig. S11).
+Also collinearity increased the bias for the ML algorithms.
+No collinearity or more observations decreased the bias (Fig. S11).
+The regression models, LM, LASSO and Ridge regression, and elastic-net showed the lowest and in case of LM, no bias.
+However, we want to note here that the regression models received all possible predictor-predictor interactions as predictors while the ML algorithms had to infer the interactions on their own.
+Whit this in mind, the performance of the NN is surprising well, even competing with the penalized regression models.
+On the other hand, NN with dropout showed larger biases than BRT (Fig. S11).

 ## Weighted ACE